bradengroom/CS499-PacMan/README.md

 git commit -a -m "YOUR MESSAGE"
 ```

-Make sure to type a meaningful commit in quotes.
+Make sure to type a descriptive commit message in quotes.

 Now all you need to do is push your local changes to the shared version of the project: